nllz/IRTF-HRPC/draft-research.md

 Data analysis strategies
 ------------------------

-The data above was processed using three consecutive strategies: mapping protocols related to human rights, extracting concepts from these protocols, and creation of a common glossary (detailed under "2.vocabulary used").
+The data above was processed using three consecutive strategies: mapping protocols related to human rights, extracting concepts from these protocols, and creation of a common glossary (detailed under <xref target="Vocabulary used" />).
 Before going over these strategies some elaboration on the process of identifying technical concepts as they relate to human rights needs to be given:

 ### Identifying qualities of technical concepts that relate to human rights

 #### Mapping protocols and standards related to human rights
-By combining data from the three data sources named above, an extensive list of  protocols and standards that potentially enable the Internet as a tool for freedom of expression and association was assembly.
+By combining data from the three data sources named above, an extensive list of  protocols and standards that potentially enable the Internet as a tool for freedom of expression and association.
 In order to determine the enabling (or inhibiting) features we relied on direct references of such impact in the RFCs, as well as input from the community.
 On the basis of this analysis a list of RFCs that describe standards and protocols that are potentially closely related to human rights was compiled.

 #### Extracting concepts from mapped RFCs
 Mapping the protocols and standards that are related to human rights and create a human rights enabeling environment was the first step.
 For that we needed to focus on specific technical concepts that underlie these protocols and  standards.
 On the basis of this list a number of technical concepts that appeared frequently was extracted, and used to create a second list of technical terms that, when combined, create an enabling environment for excercising human rights on the Internet.